chopfitzroy/dotfiles-experiment/README.md

 ### Fonts 🆎

-Starship does require the use of a [nerd font](https://www.nerdfonts.com/) it is worth browsing the options to find what works best for you but two that I really enjoy are:
+Starship does require the use of a [nerd font](https://www.nerdfonts.com/) it is worth browsing the options to find what works best for you but some that I really enjoy are:

 - [JetBrains Mono](https://www.programmingfonts.org/#jetbrainsmono)
 - [Cascadia Code](https://www.programmingfonts.org/#cascadia-code)